 Industry partnerships are crucial to how Bio21 works.
 On the established end of the scale, Bio21’s anchor tenant CSL is a global pharmaceutical giant, which has chosen to base its global Research and Translational Science hub in Melbourne due to the reputation, facilities and research environment of Bio21 and surrounds.
 CSL has ~170 scientists working within Bio21 spaces, and in December 2019, it was announced that CSL will expand its footprint to bring 800 more staff to a building in walking distance of its research activities at Bio21.
 CSL’s presence, and close working relationship with the University, is pivotal to Bio21 and the biotech ecosystem, bringing mentoring opportunities, research linkages, fellowships, funding grants and co-investments.

-Other industry tenants include Rhythm Biosciences (diagnostics), SYNthesis Research and Medchem (medicinal chemistry), Alterity (formerly Prana Biotech; medicinal chemistry applied to neurodegenerative diseases), Circa Group (chemistry of bio-derived products), Beijing No. 1 Biochemical Pharmaceutical Company (drug development) and Gertrude Biomedical (blood vessel associated diseases).
+Other industry tenants include Rhythm Biosciences (diagnostics), SYNthesis Research and Med Chem (medicinal chemistry), Alterity (formerly Prana Biotech; medicinal chemistry applied to neurodegenerative diseases), Circa Group (chemistry of bio-derived products), Beijing No. 1 Biochemical Pharmaceutical Company (drug development) and Gertrude Biomedical (blood vessel associated diseases).
 The presence and activity of industry groups in Bio21 is a catalyst for cooperative problem-solving and knowledge translation, ensuring the the outcomes of research can be fed into improved health care and products.

 On the other end of the scale, but crucially important to future Australian productivity, the Bio21 Business Incubator adds to the pipeline of new Australian businesses and products.
 The incubator model is unique in Australia and there are few similar examples overseas.
 It attracts a lot of international interest as a successful model in industry-academic relationships.
 Some incubator outcomes include: